autumoswitzerland/autumo-beetroot/README.md

 		b) If not found, try the default language; this is the one that is first defined in the configuration, see parameter `web_languages`.
 		c) If still not found, use the templates by omitting the language code, respectively the language directory in the `web/html`-directory structure.

+E.g.: the Englisch `index.html` for the entity `tasks` is here: `web/html/en/tasks/index.html`.
+If this resource is not available, then `web/html/tasks/index.html` is looked up.
+The same applies for `colums.cfg` resources.

 **NOTE**: Valid for templates and any other HTMLs file that are added to the `web/html`-directory structure:

-- The relative URL (without Host, Port and Servlet name) requested by the web-app user is translated not 1-to-1 by the directory structure, but through Routing!
-See next chapter!
+- The relative URL (without Host, Port and Servlet name) requested by the web-app user is translated not 1-to-1 by the directory structure, but through **Routing** chapter!

 The following template variables are always parsed and you can use them as many times as you want: